 What You Need to Grow Mealworms for Chickens

-- Plastic or Glass box.
-You want to pick a container with smooth sides to keep the worms from escaping.
+- Box: Plastic or Glass.
+You want to pick a container with smooth sides to prevent the worms from escaping.

 - Food Substrate.